 While ESB is an excellent tool for connecting internal systems and applications, fiPaaS offers horizontal solutions for B2B integrations.

 iPaaS for small, mid, and large enterprises

-Those who have already started to include an integration platform in their integration strategy have seen the benefits it brings to the business both concerning decreased costs and improved efficiency.
-Many have been using iPaaS to gain a competitive advantage over the competition: digitalization allowed them to offer better digital services to their customers and improve the overall customer satisfaction and retention.
+Those who have already started to include an integration platform in their integration strategy have seen the benefits it brings to the business both - concerning decreased costs and improved efficiency.
+Many have been using iPaaS to gain a competitive advantage over the competition: digitalization allowed them to offer better digital services to their customers and improve overall customer satisfaction and retention.

 Hosted in the cloud

 This is probably the coolest part of an integration platform.
 Companies do not need to purchase hardware or software, they don’t have to buy licenses to use all the features of the platform, neither they need to pay for upgrades and new features.
 All iPaaS customers and users are entitled to enjoy all the features that the platform offers.
 Another great benefit is that it’s continually evolving.
 As new customers need new features for their specific integration cases, the R&D team is working on the implementation – and once it’s done, it will be available for all other customers too.